glennbaquero/php-image-puzzle-captcha/README.md

 ﻿# WIP PROJECT

-## PHP Image Puzzle CAPTCHA
+# PHP Image-Based Puzzle CAPTCHA

-A **pure PHP, image-based puzzle CAPTCHA** that verifies humans by asking them to identify the **X and Y coordinates** of a missing puzzle piece.
+A PHP-based image puzzle CAPTCHA that **generates a puzzle** and verifies humans by asking them to identify the **X and Y coordinates** of the missing piece.

-✔ No JavaScript
-✔ No canvas
 ✔ Uses **Intervention Image** for image processing
 ✔ Framework-agnostic (Laravel supported)